Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 #### From the `biocbuild` account on tokay2

-Use rdesktop to connect to the `biocbuild` account on tokay2.
+Use rdesktop to connect to the `biocbuild` account on tokay2 (you might need to establish a VPN connection to rpcivpn.roswellpark.org first if you are outside RPCI).

 In a PowerShell Window, pull latest changes to BBS:
 ```